-- Continue to learn and set goals to help move your career ahead this year.
+- Continuing to learn and set goals to help move their careers ahead this year.

-- Enhance solutions to improve travel experience and manage corporate travel.
+- Enhancing solutions to improve travel experience and manage corporate travel.

-- Progress in the travel management industry includes providing better solutions to companies and enhanced experience for travelers.
+- Providing better solutions to companies and enhanced experience for travellers.

-- Manage what we can control and continue to search for opportunities to reduce cost and improve efficiency to the overall program.
+- Managing what we can control and continuing to search for opportunities to reduce costs and improve efficiency to the overall programme.